akostrik/stage_telegram_python/README.md

 - changing of the requirements as the project evolves.

 ## Aquired competences
-A lof of experience, completely new for me, like:
+A lof of completely new experience, like:
 - the conception of a whole application with several servers, several API, several external services
 - programming languages languanges (python, node.js, javascript)
 - frameworks (Vue, express, ...)

-# What the application does
+# Project overview
+This project is aimed at automatical detecting of propagandistic information in Telegram [^13] channels.
+That is, the information, which may not be objective and may be selectively presenting facts to encourage a particular perception, or using loaded language to produce an emotional rather than a rational response to the information. [^6]

+## Application features
-1) Real time verification of Telegram messages veracity by two methods:
+1. Real-time Telegram messages verification by two methods:
-- looking for the marks of the propaganda [^8] in every separate message via OpenAI
+- Scan individual messages for propaganda markers via OpenAI [^8];
-- comparison, via OpenAI, of the recent information diffused by several channels, in order to detect similar channels
-2) Constant improvement of the results by the mean of a Learning service, which consists in attaching some previous OpenAI responses, corrected by a user, to OpenAI requests
+- Analyze recent information from various channels to identify and highlight similarities, ensuring users are aware of potential echo chambers.
+2. Continuous Learning & Improvement:
+- Feedback Loop: The application learns from its mistakes.
+By leveraging previous OpenAI responses, which are corrected by users, the system refines its accuracy over time.

 ## Simplified diagram of the application (except Learning service)
 ![Capture d’écran de 2023-10-12 10-38-38](https://github.com/akostrik/stage_telegram/assets/22834202/41252982-3978-40d9-9b2b-20483566d203)